marcocominelli/csi-vae/README.md

 "Accurate Passive Radar via an Uncertainty-Aware Fusion of Wi-Fi Sensing Data" 26th International Conference on Information Fusion (FUSION 2023)
 ```
-and in an extended version of the work currently submitted to IEEE Transactions on Mobile Communications.
+and in an extended version of the work (currently work in progress).

 There are three Jupyter notebooks in this repository: